abhiroop43/Expense-Tracker-Backend-API/README.md

-# ExpenseTracker Backend API 🙄💸
+# Expense Tracker Backend API 🙄💸

 Welcome to the **ExpenseTracker** backend API – because who _doesn't_ want to track every penny they spend?
 Built with .NET (because, obviously), using Clean Architecture, DDD, and CQRS – because we like our code as complicated as our finances.